kellie-cat/dental-quiz/README.md

 Many issues were discovered and resolved throughout the project.

 1. Trial and error and patience are key for JavaScript.
 Many times I tried many lines of code that did not work.
 I learned to just keep trying.
+2. I thought I had correctly programmed the correct and incorrect scores to increment... only to discover the incorrect score kept going up if the user clicked on the wrong answer again.
+I fixed this issue by disabling the incorrect buttons when they were tried once.
+3. I wanted to highlight the feedback area when it was given, and tried to add animation.
+This proved difficult as I am not familiar with JavaScript libraries and frameworks yet.
+I eventually settled on a simpler CSS animation.

 ### Known Bugs